 - Most likely your agency will not cover the entrance fee for riding a bike. it is 50 Bs now – 25 Bs at the start and 25 Bs at the end of the road.

 - You really should be covered with medical insurance for this!

 Prices and booking

-Dead Road is usually done, from La Paz, the city in Bolivia.
+Dead Road is usually done from La Paz, the city in Bolivia.
 There are loads of agencies to provide you with their service, especially around city center area.
 Every single hostel and most hotels can book you in too.
 It really isn’t a problem to buy this trip.
 It is relatively cheap.
-Prices depend on agency, and mostly the kind of the bike, you will be provided with.
+Prices depend on agency and mostly the kind of the bike, you will be provided with.
 It will be between 50-100$, as of 2016.
 I rented the worst bike, and I think being cheap about the bicycle is not the best idea.
 Get a double suspension one and from a good agency.
 Never go with Luna Tours agency (see photos above to recognize uniform and logo).
 I went with them and was promised to be provided with photos and movies of use while cycling.
 They did film a lot, took loads of photos, and at the end agency provided us with CDs, where all media suppose to be.
-After few moths, when I came back home exited to show movies to my sister and her kids (to show how cool is their aunty), I discovered that there is no photos or movies of us!!!
+After few moths, when I came back home exited to show movies to my sister and her kids (to show how cool is their aunt), I discovered that there is no photos or movies of us!!!
 Just old movies to promote agency.
 I was extremely disappointed and angry, I have only few photos from my phone.

 Brief overlook of the day trip to do the Dead Road

 - My meeting point was at the cafe in La Paz at 7.00 am, where we had a breakfast, and we briefly discussed the plan for next 10 hours.
 Please note that some agencies can pick you from the hotel.